 Prereq: VDPAM 310; fourth year classification in veterinary medicine Two week advanced clinical rotation in beef production medicine.
 Fifteen hours recitation/discussion and 20 hours clinical experience per week.
 This course is designed to expose students to cow-calf and feedlot production concepts.
 The activities scheduled for the rotation depend greatly on the time of year.
 Whenever possible, the class incorporates field trips.
 Students should anticipate that travel, including overnight stays, may be required.
 These field trips can vary in length from several hours to several days and may include weekends.
 Typically, 3-4 days of the rotation are spent at the Great Plains Veterinary Education Center, Clay Center, NE.
 Students should, therefore, plan accordingly and contact the instructor, immediately, if they anticipate a conflict.
 Students should not schedule Grand Rounds during this rotation.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.